 These deep purple berries are among the richest of all fruits in antioxidant compounds.
 That means adding these beauties to your daily diet adds little warriors that will gobble up those horrible free radicals in the body.

 Blueberries are a deliciously sweet way to add daily fruit to your diet.
-You can add them to… Click To Tweet
+You can add them to your oatmeal in the morning, have them with a salad at lunch or my favorite a blueberry crumble for dessert.
+Click To Tweet

 Taste the Rainbow – Sweet Potatoes, Tomatoes, Carrots